tikkikkit21/LinkedInLearning/Misc/MongoDB/README.md

     ```js
     db.movies.findOne({'genres.0': 'Musical'})
     ```
-- For finds, we can specify a `readConcern`
+- For finds, we can specify a `readConcern`:
     ```js
     db.authors.find({}).readConcern('majority')
     ```